AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 Things to note...

 * `creation_date` and `modification_date` were automatically set for you.
 You can override them when needed.
-* `provider`, for security reason, is not the token you used to provide, but an identifier of your provider.
+* `provider.id`, for security reason, is not the OAuth token you used to provide, but an identifier of your provider.
 This lets users access the documents you created without compromising your token.
 * `user_access` is `null`.
-This means every user in the company can access it.
+This means every user in the company can access the document.

 ### Send the file
 Now that we've created the document on anyFetch, we can associate it with a file.
 This is a simple file upload, under the `file` key.